flutter/samples/llm.md

     *   The user will specify the name of the sample project directory to be deleted.

 2.  **Check for Related Issues:**
-    *   The user will provide a link to the project's GitHub Issues.
-    *   Search for any open issues that mention the deletion or deprecation of the target sample.
+    *   Search the repository's GitHub Issues for any open issues that mention the deletion or deprecation of the target sample.
 Note the issue number if you find one.

 3.  **Archive the Project:**
-    *   Navigate into the sample project's directory.
+    *   Navigate to the parent directory of the sample project.
-    *   Remove all files and subdirectories within it.
+    *   Remove all files and subdirectories within the target directory.
         ```bash
         # Example for a sample named 'old_sample'
         rm -rf old_sample/*